 Vera Harrison enlisted at Fort Hayes on July 18, 1942, according to her enlistment record.
-She was a graduate of a four year college and was employed as a secretary.
+She was a graduate of a four-year college and employed as a secretary.

-For information on earlier WAC unit in Kentucky see Myrtle D. Anderson and Margaret E. B. Jones entries in the NKAA Database.
+For information on earlier WAC units in Kentucky, see Myrtle D. Anderson and Margaret E. B. Jones entries in the NKAA Database.